beammeout/nvim-bsd-lazy/README.md

 ## Pre-requisites
 install `neovim`, `lua51`, `luarocks51` and `git`

+## Limitations

+- Mason works but installation from nvim after typing :Mason is unfortunatelt not supported for BSD.
+I keep it for now for folks who want to run this on Linux.

+**Freebsd**:
+- Language servers need to be usually compilled manually see LSP.md

+** OpenBSD*:
+- Many language servers won't compile or run on OpenBSD

 ### On OpenBSD
 Installing luarocks with `pkg_add luarocks-lua51` is usually enough.
 It will also install various lua versions.
 You will be reminded to create the necessary simlinks for luarocks:
 ```